Albuquerque Dog Bite Injury Attorney

 can bring them terrible flashbacks to the attack.
 When you are seeking

-compensation for your pain and suffering, be sure to work with an attorney
+compensation for your pain and suffering, be sure to work with an attorney at

-who can help you also pursue nominal damages, or payment rewarded for
+Michael J. Doyle, Attorney at Law, who can help you also pursue nominal damages, or payment rewarded for

 Proving Liability in Dog Bite Cases